Null hypersurfaces and trapping horizons: Marginally (Outer) Trapped Submanifolds

 \subsection{Null Trapping Horizon}

-Let $x:(M,g,N)\to(\Bm,\bg)$ be a rigged null hypersurface of the spacetime $(\Bm,\bg)$, with $N$ future-directed.
-(Recall that since $\Bm$ is a time-oriented spacetime, any null hypersurface $M\to\Bm$, has a null rigging vector field.)
+Let $x:(M,g,N)\to(\Bm,\bg)$ be a rigged null hypersurface of a spacetime $(\Bm,\bg)$, with $N$ future-directed.
+(Recall that since $\Bm$ is time-orientable, any null hypersurface $M\to\Bm$, has a null rigging vector field.)
 Let's assume that the rigging $N$ is with an integrable screen distribution $S(TM)=ker(x^\star\langle N,\cdot\rangle)$ and we denote by $S$ a generic leaf.
-It is a well known fact that $S$ is a codimensional-two spacelike submanifold of $(\Bm,\bg)$ and the normal bundle $TS^\perp$ of the immersion $S\to\Bm$ is spanned by $N$ and $\xi$.
-We set $N^+=N$ and $\xi^+=-\xi$ to be the future-directed null normals spanning the normal bundle of $S$, with $\xi^+$ the outgoing direction.
+It is a well known fact that $S$ is a codimension-two spacelike submanifold of $(\Bm,\bg)$ and the normal bundle $TS^\perp$ of the immersion $S\to\Bm$ is spanned by $N$ and $\xi$.
+We set $k=N$ and $\ell=-\xi$ to be the future-directed null normals spanning the normal bundle of $S$, with $\ell$ in the outgoing direction.
 Using equations (\ref{geq1}) to (\ref{geq4}), we derive Gauss and Weingarten formulas of the immersion $S\to\Bm$ as

 for any $X,Y\in\Gamma(S(TM))$, where $h(X,Y)$ is the second fundamental form, and $\snab^\perp$ is the normal connection.
 Hence the screen connection $\snab$ is the Levi-Civita connexion of $S$, and the shape operators of the null hypersurface $M$ and the ones of the immersion $S\to\Bm$ (defined by (\ref{geq2s}) and (\ref{geq3s})) are related on $S$ by